sphinx-doc/sphinx/doc/latex.rst

       Times and Helvetica clones for serif and sans serif, but via better, more complete TeX fonts and associated LaTeX packages.
 The monospace font has been changed to better match the Times clone.

+   .. versionchanged:: 8.1.0
+      The monospace font FreeMono used with Unicode engines is loaded at scale ``0.9``.
+This replaces the former mechanism via :ref:`fvset` which configured code-blocks to use :code-tex:`\\small`.
+Inline literals now fit better in their surrounding text, and it is easier to set up custom fonts, as :ref:`fvset` does not intervene anymore by default.

 ``'fncychap'``
    Inclusion of the "fncychap" package (which makes fancy chapter titles),